 The Royal Chambers

-This is your chance to see the spaces that even some of those living during the time of Henry VIII in the palace never got to see!
+Your tour inside Hampton Court Palace will give you a chance to see the spaces that even some of those living during the time of Henry VIII never got to see!

 Besides bed chambers, you will also get to see their leisure rooms, like this game room that was meant only to be visited by guests of the King.